As concerns for the environment grow, tiny homes have emerged as an earth-friendly alternative to traditional homes.

 In years past, the motto has been “the bigger the better.”
 The idea lent itself to every part of life, especially in the square footage of a luxury home.
-But as modern homeowners become increasingly aware of environmental issues, a new trend is emerging: tiny homes.
+But as modern homeowners become increasingly aware of environmental issues, a new trend is emerging:

 Tiny homes can be as small as 200 square feet, and provide homeowners with a significantly smaller carbon footprint than traditional homes.
 Features like solar power, water catchments systems, and composting toilets have made tiny homes the premier housing option for an environmentally conscious lifestyle, and the luxury market is embracing this movement.

 Jason Francis, co-founder and president of Tiny Heirloom in Portland, Oregon, has brought high-end materials and amenities to the forefront of his designs.
 Francis explains, “We take pride in starting each project with a blank page and assuming everything is possible until proven otherwise.”
 Tiny Heirloom’s projects have included an $8,000 toilet, a $40,000 custom sculpted rock wall, Jacuzzi tubs, and rooftop decks, all incorporated into tiny home designs.

 In a tiny home, it is of the utmost importance that all of the area is well utilized.
 “Using the space effectively is absolutely crucial.
 To do this well, we start with the right mindset.
 Every square inch is valuable space that can’t be wasted.
 When we have this truth in mind, we look at the design differently and begin to think outside the box of ways to maximize space and use or create dual purpose features wherever possible,” Francis says.